thebronway/calendar-app/ROADMAP.md

 - Login Page
   - Login Page title and logo should match site title and logo in settings
 - UI updates
-  - Make all other admin modals (key, feeds, access, settings) wider on desktop, make them all the same width
+  - Make all other admin modals (key, feeds, access, settings) wider on desktop, make them all the same width, make sure content fills the width
   - Key modal UI and background update to keeps in line with all other admin modals
-  - Color match key title like other modals
+  - Color match key title like other admin modals
+- Set session timeout in Access Settings (make sure new sections are in their own files or added to the correct one, follow current logic)
-- Settings updates (make sure new sections are in their own files, follow current logic)
+- Settings updates (make sure new sections are in their own files or added to the correct one, follow current logic)
-  - Set session timeout in Settings
   - Add a setting to make stats admin only (Main year stats, month stats, and counts) - options are no stats, admin only, all users (wordsmith that)
     - if no stats, stats are still kept, just hidden
   - Add Settings for tracking code injection like umami, and google analtyics.
 How to prevent malicous code input?
 - First time lauch modal for admin login
-  - What setting to set (very brief intro to features)
+  - Very brief intro to features, link to userguide
-  - Changelog from most recent version
+  - Changelog from most recent version, link to full github changlog
-  - Flag should be reset after every version
+  - Flag should be reset after every version, so admin sees the the popup on first login if its a new version
-- Confirm User guide is still up to date

 ### Release v1.0.4
 - Demo mode flag docker var